Glossary of terms

 Neurotypical

 This refers to having a cognitive style which fits within what society understands as ‘normal’.
-It is the opposite of neurodivergent

 PODD